Elizabeth Warren: Personal life

 Warren and her first husband divorced in 1978, and two years later, Warren married law professor Bruce H. Mann on July 12, 1980, but kept her first husband's surname.
 Warren has three grandchildren through her daughter Amelia.

 On April 23, 2020, Warren announced on Twitter that her eldest brother, Don Reed Herring, had died of COVID-19 two days earlier.
 On October 1, 2021, she announced that her brother, John Herring, had died of cancer.

 As of 2019, according to Forbes Magazine, Warren's net worth was $12 million.

+For 2022, she and her husband reported a combined income of $1 million; her salary as U.S. Senator only accounts for a fifth of that sum.
+As of early 2025, TheStreet.com estimates her net worth at least $8 million.

 Political positions

 Warren is widely regarded as a progressive.
 In 2012, the British magazine New Statesman named Warren among the "top 20 U.S. progressives".

 Warren supports worker representation on corporations' board of directors, breaking up monopolies, stiffening sentences for white-collar crime, a Medicare for All plan to provide health insurance for all Americans, and a higher minimum wage.

-Warren was highly critical of the Trump administration.
+Warren is highly critical of the Trump administration.
 She expressed concerns over what she says were Trump's conflicts of interest.
 The Presidential Conflicts of Interest Act, written by Warren, was first read in the Senate in January 2017.
 Warren was highly critical of Trump's immigration policies.
 In 2018, she called for abolishing U.S. Immigration and Customs Enforcement (ICE).

 Warren has criticized U.S. involvement in the Saudi Arabian-led intervention in Yemen in support of Yemen's government against the Houthis.
 In January 2019, Warren criticized Trump's decision to withdraw U.S. troops from Syria and Afghanistan.
 She agreed that U.S. troops should be withdrawn from Syria and Afghanistan but said such withdrawals should be part of a "coordinated" plan formed with U.S. allies.

 In April 2019, after reading the Mueller report, Warren called on the House of Representatives to begin impeachment proceedings against Trump, saying, "The Mueller report lays out facts showing that a hostile foreign government attacked our 2016 election to help Donald Trump and Donald Trump welcomed that help.
 Once elected, Donald Trump obstructed the investigation into that attack."

 After the June 24, 2022, ruling in which the Supreme Court overturned Roe v.
 Wade, Warren wrote a New York Times op-ed requesting that President Biden unblock "critical resources and authority that states and the federal government can use to meet the surge in demand for reproductive health services".

+In 2022, Warren voted to advance legislation to codify same-sex marriage into federal law by voting for the Respect for Marriage Act.

 On March 13, 2023, Warren presented a detailed analysis of the collapse of Silicon Valley Bank on March 10, 2023, and provided possible solutions to avoid further bank failures, in The New York Times.